JenkNZ/CrapGPT/warp-integration/CRAPGPT_SUPER_PROMPT.md

 ```
 ┌─────────────────────────────────────────────────────────┐
-│  🗂️                CrapGPT                            │
+│                    CrapGPT                            │
-│     [Today's Commemorative Doodle PNG - 240px height]   │
+│     [Today's Daily Image - 240px height]               │
 │                                                         │
-│        19 Sep 2025 — Warp Agent Integration Launch      │
+│        19 Sep 2025 — Warp Integration                 │
 └─────────────────────────────────────────────────────────┘
 ┌─────────────────────────────────────────────────────────┐
-│ 💬 How can I help you code today?
-Let me consult the    │
+│ 💬 What do you need?
+I'll route it to whatever        │
-│    archives for the most historically-proven solution...│
+│    agent handles this stuff.                           │
 │                                                         │
 │ [Chat input field]                                      │
 └─────────────────────────────────────────────────────────┘